-We can get a more accurate estimate of the Gini index if we know two points on the Lorenz curve.
-In Figure 5 we connected the four points of the Lorenz curve by line segments assuming we knew points (a, b) and (c, d).
+We can get a more accurate estimate of the Gini Index if we know two points on the Lorenz Curve.
+In Figure 5 we connected the four points of the Lorenz Curve by line segments assuming we know points (a, b) and (c, d).

-Exercise 9.
-Calculate the area of Λ in Figure 5 and then write a general formula for the two-point estimate of the Gini index in terms of a, b, c, and d.
+Exercise 8.
+Calculate the area of Λ in Figure 5 and then show that G = c - d + ad - bc gives general formula for the two-point estimate of the Gini Index.